square/square-connect-go-sdk/swagger/docs/DisputesApi.md

 > RetrieveDisputeEvidenceResponse RetrieveDisputeEvidence(ctx, disputeId, evidenceId)
 RetrieveDisputeEvidence

-Returns the specific evidence metadata associated with a specific dispute.
-You must maintain a copy of the evidence you upload if you want to reference it later.
+Returns the evidence metadata specified by the evidence ID in the request URL path  You must maintain a copy of the evidence you upload if you want to reference it later.
 You cannot download the evidence after you upload it.

 ### Required Parameters